WCW Nitro Revisited

 Cruiserweight Champion - Chris Jericho

 Jericho was the most entertaining cruiserweight wrestler in the WCW.
-His antics in the ring and backstage were memorable and his work on the mic was second to none.
+His antics in the ring and backstage were memorable, while his work on the mic was second to none.
 Additionally, he was a very talented wrestler who deserved his title shots, reigns and defenses.
 Jericho had a hilarious take on everything that was going on in the world of wrestling and it is a shame that he wasn't given more time in WCW while it was still on top of the ratings.
 Jericho and The Giant were among the first WCW stars to be brought to the WWF, never to return to WCW.
-Jericho claims that he requested a squash match against the squash king, Goldberg but was refused by the producers.
-That would have been entertaining.
+Jericho claims that he requested a squash match against the squash king, Goldberg, but was refused by the producers.
+That would have been an entertaining bout.

 Cruiserweight Contender - Disco Inferno

 Disco Inferno did indeed hold the cruiserweight title for a time.
 It was a controversial reign as the Inferno had cheated the weight class restrictions.
 There were several segments tracking Disco Inferno's attempts to get leaner in order to enter the cruiserweight class.
 Disco's antics were always amusing and he successfully shifted away from his disco shtick to give his character more dimensions and greater depth.
 Disco Inferno hustled to get into the cruiserweight class and then became a pledge for the nWo Wolfpac.
 He then bossed around the Mamalukes and after that, he played third fiddle to Konnan and Rey Mysterio in the Filthy Animals.
 Although his time in WCW was diverse, the most entertaining highlight of his career was definitely his bid for the Cruiserweight title.